 Brian Denger is the father of two sons who are living with Duchenne.
 He is very involved with PPMD in the effort to educate and help families living with Duchenne.

 Vacations and summer are synonymous for many families.
-When people think of vacations,…Continue
+When people think of vacations, what often comes to mind is travel to a tourist destination,…Continue

 Added by Brian Denger on August 14, 2012 at 9:00pm — No Comments